As your organization grows, so does the number of servers, devices, and services you depend on.

 On the server hardware side, its sensors can monitor CPU load, memory, disk, server room environment, etc. On the applications side, it comes with more than 200 sensor types for common network services, including HTTP, SMTP/POP3 (email), FTP, etc.

 You can specify thresholds for alerts, and PRTG can send notifications of detected issues via several methods, including email and SMS.
 It provides a range of predefined reports and facilities for designing custom reports.
 Reports can also be scheduled.

-The free version is limited to 100 sensors after a 30-day trial.
+The free version is limited to 100 sensors after a 30-day trial which you can download here.
 Because a sensor is an individual data stream, each server and device will typically require several sensors.

 The free version of PRTG Network Monitor provides a well-stocked toolbox for monitoring a small network.

 N-able N-sight is a cloud-based remote monitoring and management software system.
 It can monitor networks, endpoints, mobile devices, servers, and applications.
 This service is not only a monitoring system.
 It can also automate many routine maintenance tasks and implement automated responses to status alerts or malicious activity.

 - A package for managed service provider technicians